Ornate Balustrades | Art Deco or Art Nouveau?

 Today’s desire for craftsmanship is born out of an omnipresent mass globalisation of products and processes.
 This is no different to the emergence of Art Nouveau and Art Deco – both appeared as reactions to world events.

-was partly a reaction against the Industrial Revolution’s mechanisation and automation of production and partly against 19th century academic art.
+Art Nouveau was partly a reaction against the Industrial Revolution’s mechanisation and automation of production and partly against 19th century academic art.
 Pieces produced by craftsmen and artists were very much sought after.
 The natural stylised forms of Art Nouveau were in vogue from circa 1880 until the start of WW1 in 1914.

-A balustrade inspired by Art Nouveau would have organic, elegant and flowing lines.
+Above: Ornate balustrades inspired by Art Nouveau would have organic, elegant and flowing lines.
 Perhaps incorporating elements of nature.
 Whilst this style was popular in traditional wrought iron balustrades, a fresh contemporary look can be achieved today with hand- forged, or even laser cut steel.

-emerged after WW1 as an antidote to the austerity of the war years and lasted really until the start of WW2 in 1939.
+Art Deco emerged after WW1 as an antidote to the austerity of the war years and lasted really until the start of WW2 in 1939.

 Embracing industrialisation, Art Deco is recognisable by geometric shapes, using “modern” materials and bold confident, geometric forms evident in Cubism.
 Objects of excellent craftsmanship often featured rare, modern or expensive materials or inlays in designs.

 WW2 put an end to the movements’ opulence and luxury as consumers were driven through necessity to mass produced utilitarian pieces.